Easy-to-read medicine information about varenicline – what it is, how to take varenicline safely and possible side effects.

 |Side effects||What should I do?|

-Varenicline may interact with a number of important medications and herbal supplements so check with your doctor or pharmacist.
+Varenicline may interact with a number of important medications and herbal supplements so check with your doctor or pharmacist before starting varenicline or before starting any new medicines.